TCPA compliance checklist guidance for text marketing

 The FCC doesn't award individual damages to spam recipients.
 Instead, the agency enforces compliance by issuing warnings and imposing stiff penalties on companies that break existing laws.

 As it stands, noncompliant companies pay a $500 to $1,500 fine for every unsolicited message.
-It means that if you wrongfully send inappropriate messages to a few thousand recipients, you could end up paying millions in damages.
+So it means that if you wrongfully send inappropriate messages to a few thousand recipients, you could end up paying millions in damages.

 ♥️ We are here to help you

 As you can see, compliance can be a little tricky.
 Even the timing of messages can sometimes cause mixed reactions among recipients, potentially drawing the wrong attention.
-Working with a professional text message marketing company such as Pony Express HQ can help prevent complaints and unwanted legal issues.
+Working with a professional text marketing company like Pony Express HQ can help prevent complaints and unwanted legal issues.

 ✅ Next Related Resource: How to Opt-Out from SMS Text Message Campaigns 💬